Please do us all a favour and Stop Complaining About How Busy You Are. We all do this too much these days.

 About Your Cell Phone

 Why do you still have notifications on your phone on?
 Is anything really an emergency?
 Don’t you think people will call you if it’s actually important?
-If you still have e-mail notifications on on your phone, have you ever asked yourself why?
+If you still have e-mail notifications on your phone, have you ever asked yourself why?
 Is any email an emergency?
 Is a text message something you need to see respond to immediately?
 If not, then why do you need to be notified by your phone?

-Once a week a week I don’t go on my laptop at all, one day a week I’m unconnected.
+Once a week I don’t go on my laptop at all, one day a week I’m unconnected.
 It gives me a break, creates clarity in my week and allows me to appreciate being on my laptop more.
 Could you not open your laptop once a week?
 How would that affect your family?
 Your personal life?
 Your friends?
 Unplugging for a day could help you a lot, try it.